glacials/splits-io/docs/api.md

 </details>

 <details>
-<summary>Fetching active Races</summary>
+<summary>Fetching Races</summary>

 ```sh
 curl https://splits.io/api/v4/races
 ```
-These endpoints return a list of active Races of their type.
+This endpoint return a list of active Races of their type.
 A Race is active if it
 1. is in progress, or
 2. has had some activity in the last 30 minutes, or
 3. has at least two entries.

+If you wish to retrieve a listing of previous completed races, pass `historic=1` to the request.
+This response will be paginated unlike the active races version.
 </details>

 <details>